-With its unique setting straddling Europe and Asia, vibrant bazaars and myriad of important historical and religious sights, it’s no surprise that Istanbul is one of the most popular Mediterranean cruise destinations and there’s so much to see that many cruise itineraries offer a 2 day stay.
+With its unique setting straddling Europe and Asia, vibrant bazaars and myriad of important historical and religious sights, it’s no surprise that Istanbul is one of the most popular Mediterranean cruise destinations and there’s so much to see that many itineraries offer a 2-day stay in Istanbul for cruise visitors.

 Most cruise ships dock at the Karkoy Yolcu Salonu terminal, centrally located close to the Galata Bridge and the Karaköy tram terminal.
 From here, you can take the tram north to the modern shopping district surrounding Taksim Square and wander down into the old Jewish district of Galata where the Galata Tower offers expansive views along the coastline.